The 26-Year-Old Lawyer Whose First Two Clients Were Epstein and El Chapo

 In April 2017, Mariel Colón Miró was four months out of law school and looking for a way to earn money while she waited on the results of the New York State bar exam.
 When she found a job listing on Craigslist for a Spanish-speaking paralegal, she applied immediately.
 She landed an interview, where she was told the firm needed someone to communicate with a client in a big upcoming case.
 Once Colón Miró got the job, she finally asked who the defendant was.

-“I think I’ve heard that name?” she remembers thinking when the hiring attorney told her who the firm would be representing.
+“I think I’ve heard that name?” she remembers thinking when the hiring attorney told her whom the firm would be representing.
 “Then I googled who this person was and I’m like, Holy shit!”

 The name she’d googled was Joaquín “El Chapo” Archivaldo Guzmán Loera, the infamous leader of the Sinaloa cartel.
 Colón Miró would go on to join El Chapo’s trial team as an attorney and impress his seasoned defense attorneys so much that one of them hired her to join Jeffrey Epstein’s defense team before the convicted sex offender committed suicide.